cyberphor/knowledge-base/theory/cloud/monitoring/apm.md

 **Tools**
 Below is a list of agent-based APM tools.
-* New Relic
-  * Includes multiple classes of agents (e.g., infrastructure, browser, and mobile)
-  * Offers a service map feature (i.e., a graph to visualize the last 30 minutes of activity between a web app's individual components, aka "entities")
+* New Relic: includes multiple classes of agents (e.g., infrastructure, browser, and mobile) and offers a service map feature (i.e., a graph to visualize the last 30 minutes of activity between a web app's individual components, aka "entities")

 ### Agentless
 Within an agent-less APM architecture, the resources you want to monitor generate, collect, and transmit metrics and/or logs to an APM server.

-**Integrated with Microservices**
-Text goes here.

-**Integrated with the Platform**
-Text goes here.
+**Tools**
+Below is a list of agentless APM tools.
+* Sumo Logic: uses a proprietary algorithm called "LogReduce" to combine data from different logs
+* Prometheus:

+### Integrated

-### Alerts
+## Alerts
 An alert is a warning or indication of a negative condition.
 APM servers can be configured to generate alerts.
 Below is a list of examples describing when an APM server should generate an alert.
 * A metric is below an expected baseline
 * A metric is above a set threshold
 * A metric is outside the range of normal
 * A metric indicates an app is no longer responding

-## Remediation Plans
-**Scaling**
-Scaling is the process of adjusting infrastructure to meet changes in demand.
-Workloads in production are too unpredictable for manual scaling.
-The Azure Monitor service provides auto-scaling.

-**Availability Tests**
-Availability tests are used to check if an app is responding as expected.